-The 2012 fall schedule includes the USTA/ITA Northeast Regional championship at William Smith College and the New York State championship at Ithaca College.
-The team travels to Orlando, Florida, and plays a handful of matches during Hamilton's two-week spring break in March.
-The Continentals won four of five matches in Florida last year.
+The 2013 fall schedule includes the New York State Division III championship at Ithaca College and four dual matches.
+The team travels to Orlando, Fla., and plays a handful of matches during the College's two-week spring break in March.
+The Continentals won all five of their matches in Florida last spring.

 Deborah Barany '11 graduated after racking up 48 singles victories from 2007 to 2011.
 Barany ranks second on Hamilton's career list with that total.
 She was also an outstanding student, as she made three all-academic teams and was elected to the Epsilon chapter of Phi Beta Kappa in 2011.
 Phi Beta Kappa is the nation's oldest honor society.
 Barany reached the finals of the championship singles draw at the 2007 USTA/ITA Northeast Regional Championship in her first year.
-She was the third different Hamilton women's player to reach the singles draw finals of the regional tournament since 2000.
+Three different Hamilton women's players reached the singles draw finals of the regional tournament between 2000 and 2007.

 Exceptional academic performance is another important piece of the women's tennis program.
-Barany was selected to the 2011 Capital One Academic All-America Women's At-Large team in the College Division by the College Sports Information Directors of America (CoSIDA).
-She earned a spot on the 2011 NESCAC Spring All-Academic team, and was named a 2010-11 ITA Division III scholar-athlete.
+Barany was selected to the 2011 Capital One Academic All-America Women's At-Large Team in the College Division by the College Sports Information Directors of America (CoSIDA).
+She earned a spot on the 2011 NESCAC Spring All-Academic Team, and was named a 2010-11 ITA Division III scholar-athlete.
 Arenson and Amelia Mattern '12 were ITA Division III scholar-athletes as well, and Hamilton collected a 2010-11 ITA National Division III All-Academic Team award for a cumulative team grade point average of 3.20 or better.
-In 2012, four student-athletes made the NESCAC spring all-academic team.
+In 2013, five student-athletes made the NESCAC spring all-academic team.